 Study Leave A-Z

-Doctors in training can claim the amounts detailed below for overnight accommodation costs.
+Resident Doctors can claim the amounts detailed below for overnight accommodation costs.
 Overnight accommodation expenses will only be granted if you are travelling from a base destination more than 100 miles from the venue, or if the course runs longer than one day and the round trip exceeds 100 miles.

 Accommodation costs to be covered by NHSE Wessex will be limited to the duration of the event plus one night, either before or after the event dates.
 Doctors must demonstrate value for money and book the lowest priced accommodation available (we recommend obtaining three quotes).